prototypefund/Digital_Bargeld-docs/core/api-wire-plugin-bank.rst

     Row identifier to explicitly set the *starting point* of the query.
   :query delta:
     The *delta* value that determines the range of the query.
+  :direction:
+    Filter transaction history by the direction of the transaction.
+    Can be "incoming" to only return transactions *to* the exchange, *outgoing* to only return transactions *from* the exchange, or *both* (default) to return both directions.
   :query long_poll_ms: *Optional.*  If this parameter is specified and the
     result of the query would be empty, the bank will wait up to ``long_poll_ms`` milliseconds for new transactions that match the query to arrive and only